 A concussion is defined as:

 A concussion can have a significant impact on a student – cognitively, physically, emotionally, and socially.
-It is very important to students’ long-term health and academic success that individuals in schools have information on appropriate strategies to minimize risk of concussion, steps to follow if they suspect that a student may have a concussion, and effective management procedures to guide students’ return to learning and physical activity after a diagnosed concussion.
+It is very important to students’ long-term health and academic success that individuals in schools have information on appropriate strategies to minimize risk of concussion, steps to follow if they suspect that a student may have a concussion, and effective management procedures to guide students’ return to school which includes return to learning and return to physical activity after a diagnosed concussion.

 In accordance with Policy Program Memorandum (PPM) 158 - School Board Policies on Concussion (Revised September 25, 2019), and Education Act amendments, DSBN has developed and implemented concussion management strategies.
 These strategies include: